freifeld/cpabDiffeo/README.md

 **In March 2016 we released a [preprint](http://people.csail.mit.edu/freifeld/papers/freifeld_CPAB_preprint_2016.pdf) (that extends our ICCV paper) which covers these options.** The supplemental material for this preprint is available [here](http://people.csail.mit.edu/freifeld/papers/freifeld_CPAB_preprint_2016_supmat.pdf).

+The current implementation is written in Python+CUDA.
+We will soon add a matlab wrapper.
-Finally, you may also want to try a [partial implementation in Julia](https://github.com/angel8yu/cpab-diffeo-julia) written by my student, Angel Yu.
-Note, however, that Angel's CPU-based implementation has fewer options than the one I will maintain here (e.g, it is only in 1D or 2D, has less options for the prior, doesn't have image/signal registration, etc.)
+You may also want to try a [partial implementation in Julia](https://github.com/angel8yu/cpab-diffeo-julia) written by my student, Angel Yu.
+Note, however, that Angel's CPU-based implementation has fewer options than the one that will be maintained here (e.g, it is only in 1D or 2D, has less options for the prior, doesn't have image/signal registration, etc.)

 ## Author of this software